 Which kittens need to be hand reared?

 Normally kittens have their environmental and nutritional requirements met by their mother.
-However, a number of different situations may lead to kittens requiring extra care, eg, death of the mother, rejection of the kittens by the mother, ill health in the mother, or the production of too large a litter for the mother cat to care for.
+However, a number of different situations may lead to kittens requiring extra care, eg, death of the mother, rejection of the kittens by the mother, ill health of the mother, or the production of too large a litter for the mother cat to care for.

 When the mother cat is only temporarily ill, the kittens may only need to be hand fed for a few days, while in other situations the kittens may need to be fed by hand until they are weaned.
 In the case of a very large litter, where the kittens are gaining some milk from their mother, they will only need supplemental feeding.